Can you sleep with a menstrual cup in?

 There are also a number of health benefits that come with using a menstrual cup.
 Unlike tampons, which can dry out the vagina and lead to irritation, cups collect menstrual fluid without absorbing any of the natural moisture.
 This helps to keep the vagina healthy and free from infections.

-Watch our video for everything you need to know about the nüdie period cup
+Watch our video for everything you need to know about a period cup

 Tips for reducing leakage while sleeping with a period cup